wso2/docs-is/en/docs/learn/password-recovery-via-user-preferred-notification-channel.md

 !!!
 Note
     This feature is only available via Account Recovery REST APIs.
-Currently, WSO2 IS does not support this feature via the User Portal.
+Currently, WSO2 IS does not support this feature via the my account.

 **Password Recovery Flow**